 The Law School operates on a semester system of fourteen (14) weeks of instruction each semester.
 A Summer session with seven (7) weeks of instruction is offered for part-time students and for full-time students who wish to take a particular elective course offered in the Summer session, or who wish to lighten their course load during the following academic year.
-The Fall semester generally begins in late August and has a Thanksgiving break.
-Final exams are completed the week before Christmas.
-The Spring semester generally begins on the second Monday of January, and finals are completed in early May, with one week set aside for a Spring recess.
-The Summer session generally begins following commencement and finals are completed by the end of July.
-The Law School, at its discretion, may offer one week intensive skills courses between the end of the Fall semester and the start of the Spring semester, and between the Spring and Fall semesters.
+The Fall semester generally begins mid-August and has a Thanksgiving break.
+Final exams are completed in December.
+The Spring semester generally begins on the second Monday of January, and finals are completed in early May, with one week set aside for Spring-Break.
+The Summer semsion generally begins following commencement and Memorial Day weekend.
+Summer semester finals are completed by the end of July.
+The Law School, at its discretion, may offer one week intensive skills courses between the end of the Fall semester and the start of the Spring semester, and between the end of the Spring semester and start of the Summer semester.
+In addition, the Law School may offer a January start (Spring start) for 1L Full-time students.
+The Spring start operates on a semester system of fourteen (14) weeks in the Spring (concurrent with the Spring Schedule) and ten (10) weeks in the Summer.